tgsturrock/IPC-Based-Client-Server-System-for-Database-Management/README.md

 ### **Repository Structure**

-The project is well-organized, with a clear separation of concerns in the directory and file structure.
+The project is organized with a clear separation of concerns in the directory and file structure.

 * **`client/`**: This directory contains the source code for the client-side application.
     * **`client.c`**: The core source file for the client program.
 It handles all user interaction, serializes requests, and displays the server's responses.